Unhappy fans cannot sue over Mayweather-Pacquiao fight: U.S. court

 Hart Robinovitch, a lawyer for the plaintiffs, did not immediately respond to requests for comment.

-The defendants included Mayweather and Pacquiao; AT&T Inc’s (T.N) HBO unit, which co-produced the fight; the promoters Top Rank Inc and Bob Arum, and others.
+The defendants included Mayweather and Pacquiao; AT&T Inc’s HBO unit, which co-produced the fight; the promoters Top Rank Inc and Bob Arum, and others.

 “We are very pleased,” Daniel Petrocelli, a lawyer for Top Rank and Arum, said in an interview.
 “The court established the very important principle that while sports fans may be zealous and passionate they do not have the right to sue because they are disappointed in how a contest was conducted, or in the outcome.”